ylhyra/ylhyra_content/not_data/content/explanations/E-books_in_Icelandic.md

 A book aimed at children between 8 and 14.
 The book is about anthropomorphic rats and their society.
 The book is quite charming and funny and the voice acting is captivating.
 Although it is aimed at younger readers, the vocabulary is not that simple.
 ***

-[https://www.forlagid.is/vara/fiasol-a-flandri/ '''Fíasól á flandri'''] – Kristín Helga Gunnarsdóttir, 2007 {{b2}}
+[https://www.forlagid.is/vara/fiasol-a-flandri/ '''Fíasól á flandri'''] – Kristín Helga Gunnarsdóttir, 2007 <level b2/>

 Audiobook: 1,500 kr (130 minutes)